kieranajp/laravel-tweaks/databases/README.md

 ### Solution

 Luckily, you can get round this very simply by overriding the scheme that's passed to the underlying Redis driver.
-Laravel doesn't allow overriding this by default, but if you're using [Predis]() it [passes the whole array](https://github.com/laravel/framework/blob/7.x/src/Illuminate/Redis/Connectors/PredisConnector.php#L29).
+Laravel doesn't allow overriding this by default, but there're workarounds.

+#### Using Predis

+If you're using [Predis](https://github.com/nrk/predis), Laravel [passes the whole config array](https://github.com/laravel/framework/blob/7.x/src/Illuminate/Redis/Connectors/PredisConnector.php#L29) down, so with a little tweaking we can instruct Predis to connect with TLS.

 Here's how Predis accepts connection details: